tweimann/offlinetracker/README.md

 ```

 ## Updates
+02/27/2021: The Bot starts, but the DiscordJS Library on my test-server is kinda broken.
-02/26/2020: The Bot doesn't Work, im looking forward to Fix it.
+02/26/2021: The Bot doesn't Work, im looking forward to Fix it.
 Contributions are welcome.